We just reached 30,000 articles on this wiki! 🥳

 Like in the initial Japanese release and the US release, a level select menu can be accessed.

-To access it from the title screen, set the byte at 0x8C794C90 to 00 and the level select will load.
-Using the level select menu here will display the HUD properly in-game and allow you to control the character.
-The pause menu will not be enabled however.
+To access it from the title screen, set the byte at 0x8C794C90 to 0D and the level select will load.
+Using the level select menu here will display the HUD properly in-game and allow you to control the character in Action Stages.
+The pause menu will not be enabled, however.

-It looks as if the character select was meant to use icons here instead of names, but this doesn't function properly and just loads from whatever textures are in memory.
+The character select here was meant to use icons instead of names, but the game looks for several texture files (sel_s.pvr, sel_t.pvr, etc.) which are not on the disc and just loads from whatever textures are still in memory instead.

 SPR Task

-The address 0x8C18EC94 activates a debug feature with 3 displays showing various in-game information.
+The address 0x8C18EC94 activates a debug feature with three displays showing various in-game information.

 SonicAdvenureAutoDemo SPR Task.PNG SonicAdventure SPR Task.png